Hack This Site: Extended Basic – Mission 5

 I can’t think of any other way to solve this or what any of the other parts of the code would be doing, other than what I have explained.
 I hope this has helped you solve the challenge.
 Feel free to check out parts 1 to 3 and drop by my youtube channel and subscribe.

-Hello world and welcome back to HaXeZ, thank you for surfing by.
+Hello world and welcome back to haxez, thank you for surfing by.
 This post is a walkthrough of the Hack This Site Extended Basic Mission 3.
 The purpose of this challenge is to deduce the function of a bespoke programming language’s application.
 A basic understanding of programming and assigning variables is required for this challenge.
 However, I’m terrible at programming and was still able to solve the challenge.

-The Function
+The Extended Basic 3 Function

 As mentioned above, the image below informs the user that the challenge creator has created a bespoke programming language.
 In order to solve the challenge, we need to walk through the application step by step and determine the output.